I don't know about you but when Christmas is in the air, it's time for my favorite, favorite drink.....

 I wish you and I could have a spiked up eggnog together.
 Maybe someday when I finally move back to cali.

 Never been a fan of eggnog but I do like Chai tea.
-This might be worth trying.
+So I made this and just wow, it was incredible.
+I’m now a convert.

 Beautiful Post.
 Good work.
 I wish the photography on my blog were as good.
-Do you mind if I ask what camera you use?
+We made this eggnog and it was amazing!

 Oh Yeah,… just what I’ve been looking for.
 A good drink to get schnockered off of on Christmas Eve.
 I’m in charge of Christmas Eve this year, and this is gonna be the drink!!